aparx/JSDB/README.md

 The library is yet **Work In Progress** and unstable.<br>
 - [ ] The maven information does not work at the moment and we are working on a fix.<br>
 - [ ] Functions and features are missing out, as well as docs!
 So please consider waiting.
+- [ ] Spelling and typing issues within the Wiki, JDocs and Readme
 - [x] But the core functions, as described below and in the wikis are running through the latest attached .jar-file.<br>